International Teaching & Learning Institute

 A letter grade (A, B, C, D, or NC) will be awarded for the ITLI based on the registrant's performance in all components of the course.
 These components include:

-- Weeks 2-4, from June 2 -- June 20: Daily attendance at the overseas host school for three weeks.
-During this period, the registrant will be required to complete reflective essays each week via e-mail with Professor Mendoza.
+- Weeks 2-4, from June 8 - June 27: Daily attendance at the overseas host school for three weeks.
+During this period, the experienced teacher will be required to complete reflective essays each week via e-mail with Professor Mendoza.
 At the completion of the experience, registrants will obtain an hours’ log signed by the host country teacher and a letter of reference.

 - Week 5: Return travel and completion of project that provides insights to and applications of the overseas experiences to the teacher’s elementary or secondary classroom "back home".

 - Week 6: daily attendance from June 29 - July 1, in the second on-campus component of the Institute.
 Presentation of international projects and debriefing of the international experience will occur.
 A written evaluation of the ITLI will be required as well.